 Common symptoms include:

-Bleeding from the rectum or blood in the stool can be a symptom of other diseases involving gastrointestinal tract or colon/rectal cancer.
-It is important to see a doctor if you have any rectal bleeding.
+Bleeding from the rectum or blood in the stool can be a symptom of other conditions including rectal or colon cancer.
+It is important to see a doctor if you have any rectal bleeding so they can rule out other causes.

 American Society of Colon and Rectal Surgeons